-Certain of our products, including the DuraGen(R) Dural Graft products, the NeuraGen(TM) Nerve Guide, and the INTEGRA(R) Dermal Regeneration Template, contain material derived from bovine tissue.
+Certain of our products, including the DuraGen(R) Dural Graft Matrix, DuraGen Plus(TM) Dural Regeneration Matrix, Suturable DuraGen(TM) Dural Regeneration Matrix and DuraGen Plus(TM) Adhesion Barrier Matrix products, the NeuraGen(TM) Nerve Guide, the NeuraWrap(TM) Nerve Protector, the INTEGRA(R) Dermal Regeneration Template, the INTEGRA(TM) Bilayer Matrix and INTEGRA(TM) Matrix Wound Dressing, the Helistat(R)/Helitene(R) Absorbable Collagen Hemostatic Agents, our Absorbable Collagen Sponges, the CollaCote(R), CollaTape(R) and CollaPlug(R) Absorbable Wound Dressings and the BioMend(R) and BioMend(R) Extend Absorbable Collagen Membranes, contain material derived from bovine tissue.
 Products that contain materials derived from animal sources, including food as well as pharmaceuticals and medical devices, are increasingly subject to scrutiny in the press and by regulatory authorities.
 Regulatory authorities are concerned about the potential for the transmission of disease from animals to humans via those materials.
-This public scrutiny has been particularly acute in Japan and Western Europe with respect to products derived from cattle, because of concern that materials infected with the agent that causes bovine spongiform encephalopathy, otherwise known as BSE or mad cow disease, may, if ingested or implanted, cause a variant of the human Creutzfeldt-Jakob Disease, an ultimately fatal disease with no known cure.
-Recent cases of BSE discovered in Canada and the United States have increased awareness of the issue in North America.
+This public scrutiny has been particularly acute in Japan and Western Europe with respect to products derived from cattle, because of concern that materials infected with the agent that causes bovine spongiform encephalopathy, otherwise known as BSE or mad cow disease, may, if ingested or implanted, cause a variant of the human Creutzfeldt Jakob Disease, an ultimately fatal disease with no known cure.
+Recent cases of BSE in cattle discovered in Canada and the United States have increased awareness of the issue in North America.

 We take great care to provide that our products are safe and free of agents that can cause disease.
 In particular, the collagen used in the manufacture of our products is derived only from the deep flexor tendon of cattle from the United States that are less than 24 months old.
 The World Health Organization classifies different types of cattle tissue for relative risk of BSE transmission.
 Deep flexor tendon, the sole source of our collagen, is in the lowest risk category for BSE transmission (the same category as milk, for example), and is therefore considered to have a negligible risk of containing the agent that causes BSE (an improperly folded protein known as a prion).
-Additionally, we use processes in the manufacturing of our products that are believed to inactivate prions.
 Nevertheless, products that contain materials derived from animals, including our products, may become subject to additional regulation, or even be banned in certain countries, because of concern over the potential for prion transmission.
-Significant new regulation, or a ban of our products, could have a material effect on our current business or our ability to expand our business.
+Significant new regulation, or a ban of our products, could have a material adverse effect on our current business or our ability to expand our business.